 Why?

 The Grassroots Fund's participatory grantmaking process transforms the traditional funder-applicant structure in which one person, or a small group of people with money, make all the decisions.
-We believe in supporting those closest to environmental and social problems to determine their own solutions.
-We believe that including a wide range of knowledge and lived experience leads to more just funding outcomes.
+We believe in supporting those closest to environmental and social problems to determine their own solutions, and we believe that including a wide range of knowledge and lived experience leads to more just funding outcomes.
+We actively work to blur the line between "grantor" and "grantee," inviting the grassroots groups that we fund into the decision-making process to determine where funding should go.

-Participating as a reader is about more than decisions in pending applications.
+Participating as a reader is about more than decisions on pending applications.
 We believe the process of application review allows participants to reflect on their own biases and practices towards equity and justice.
-Those reflections and experiences help us further evolve the guiding practices and scoring rubrics used throughout the process.
+Those reflections and experiences help us further evolve the Guiding Practices and scoring rubrics used throughout the process.

 When?

-Grow grant program deadlines are on the third Tuesday of March and September.
-Readers generally have a 3 week window to review 4 to 15 applications (depending on availability) and share comments, suggestions and their application rubric scores.
+Grow grant program deadlines are on the third Wednesday of March and September (March 20 and September 18 for 2024).
+Readers generally have a 3 week window to review and score 4 to 15 applications (depending on availability) as well as share comments and questions.
 On average, each application takes about 45 minutes to review and complete an online rubric.
-A grantmaking committee - 12 members from the New England grassroots community - is then tasked with reviewing reader and staff scores and comments and making final decisions about funding levels.
+A grantmaking committee - a dozen members from the New England grassroots community - is then tasked with reviewing reader and staff scores and comments and making final decisions about funding levels.

 How?